Sunshine Fest 2025

 March 19-20, 2025 • Washington, D.C.

 Attendees will produce an action plan to be implemented post-conference and beyond.
+See a detailed schedule, with topics (to be updated as more speakers are confirmed).

 We want to bring requesters and the government to the same table and identify solutions for improving the public’s ability to acquire information they need to self-govern.
 The goal: Strengthen democracy, communities, and individuals’ lives.